eliabieri/wg_display/project_report.md

 The module uses the [rocket](https://crates.io/crates/rocket) crate for this purpose.
 This makes it very easy to implement the REST API.

+The following code excerpt shows the implementation of the REST endpoints required for the configuration frontend.

 ```rust
 /// Saves the system configuration
 #[post("/config", format = "json", data = "<config>")]